mohammadReza1993/Cave-Segmentation/README.md

 `python3 latency.py path_to_trt_model`

 This is just a sample code to run the model on Jetson Nano.
 It does not use actual images.
 Instead, it uses random inputs.
 You can change it with actual images.
+There is also the `lightweight_dataframes.py` file that is used to creat a `.csv` file containing the statistics for the model performance.